-- 197. County Boards that have indicated their intention to compete in the National League or Championship and which subsequently withdraw prior to the commencement of the competition, but after the draw is made, shall be subject to the CODA Rules. - 198.
+- 185. County Boards that have indicated their intention to compete in the National League or Championship and who subsequently withdraw prior to the commencement of the competition, but after the draw is made, shall be subject to the CODA Rules. - 186.
 Any County team giving a walkover after the commencement of the National League or Championships, shall be subject to the CODA Rules.
-The governing body shall review their participation in that competition. - 199.
-County Officials responsible for fielding illegal teams in Inter-County competitions shall be subject to the CODA Rules. - 200.
+The governing body shall review their participation in that competition. - 187.
+Members responsible for fielding illegal players/teams in Inter-County competitions shall be subject to the CODA Rules. - 188.
 A County, that plays a player in a competition where that player has already played in the same competition with another County, shall be subject to the CODA Rules.
-The officials concerned may also be subject to sanction under the CODA Rules. - 201.
+The members concerned may also be subject to sanction under the CODA Rules. - 189.
 In counties where County Boards do not exist, Clubs shall affiliate to the Provincial Council, or in the absence of a Provincial Council, to Central Council, who shall decide in which competitions such Clubs shall take part.